catibogC/PA2_ECE2112/README.md

 ---

-**B. CURVES DIVISIBLE BY 4
+##B. CURVES DIVISIBLE BY 4

-**Objectives:** The goal of this problem was to create an array whose elements
+**Objectives:** The goal of this problem was to obtain elements from a cubed 10x10 array that are divisible by 4.